adbar/jlcl-style/README.md

 ## Description

-Experiments to modernize the LaTeX class/style of the [Journal for Language Technology and Computational Linguistics (JLCL)](http://jlcl.org), a scientific journal published by the [German Society for Computational Linguistics & Language Technology](http://gscl.org).
+The [Journal for Language Technology and Computational Linguistics (JLCL)](http://jlcl.org) is an Open Access journal supported by the German Society for Computational Linguistics & Language Technology](http://gscl.org).

+This repository documents the current state of the LaTeX class/style used to write articles and bundle issues.

 ## Task list

 #### General layout

+- [x] LaTeX-generated logo
-- [x] Title page in LaTeX
+- [x] title page in LaTeX
-- [x] Example of editorial
+- [x] example of editorial
+- [ ] instructions to finalize an issue

 #### LaTeX syntax